sb53systems/G-Code-Flow-Temperature-Controller/README.md

 See the [Print Samples Discussion](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/discussions/8) :bulb:  Share yours.

-I encourage you to test, share and develop it because I believe this concept or a similar one will be the future of 3D printing, and with some AI anyone could use a 3D Printer.
+I encourage you to test, share, and further develop this concept, as I believe it/or a similar approach will shape the future of 3D printing.
+With AI, 3D printing could become accessible to everyone.

 Please use this script responsibly and with caution, applying reasonable values and closely monitoring your printer's behavior.